 Mic input has a 3-position character (labeled “vibe”) switch, giving you three distinctively different and very useable tonalities.
 The output also has a split personality, solid state or transformer driven.

 When in transformer mode, Silkworm sounds just like Neve 1073LB.
 This was not intended, it just happened; it has a completely different design approach.
-In solid state mode, it becomes extremely transparent, and a lot of our users describe the sound as “in between GML and John Hardy”.
+In solid state mode, it becomes extremely transparent, resulting in stunning realism.
 Solid state mode preserves clarity even when extreme equalization is applied.
 Input transformer assures that the tone is never sterile even at cleanest settings.Download Silkworm Manual (PDF)